top of page

-Guangxu Emperor Zai Tian — An Ambitious but Failed Reformer And His Tragic Ending
+Guangxu Emperor Zaitian — An Ambitious but Failed Reformer and His Tragic Ending

 Guangxu Emperor only obtained power for a few years, during which he participated in a failed war and implemented a short-term but advanced reform.

-He was not afraid of losing his power or the throne; however, Guangxu Emperor and his followers could not apply the unprecedented transformation.
+He was not afraid of losing his power or the throne; however, the Guangxu Emperor and his followers could not apply the unprecedented transformation.

 Portrait of Guangxu Emperor, By Court Artist of the Qing Dynasty — Palace Museum